folio-org/mod-circulation/doc/loanrules.md

 For the line number priority the order of the rules is relevant.
-The `last-line` the last matching rule (the rule with the highest line number) is taken, for `first-line` the first matching rule (the rule with the lowest line numer) is taken.
+The `last-line` the last matching rule (the rule with the highest line number) is taken, for `first-line` the first matching rule (the rule with the lowest line number) is taken.

 ```
 priority: criterium(t, s, c, b, a, m, g), number-of-criteria, last-line